Autostronomy/AutoProf/README.md

 - ap_isoclip_iterations: Maximum number of sigma clipping iterations to perform.
 The default is infinity, so the sigma clipping procedure repeats until convergence (int)
 - ap_isoclip_nsigma: Number of sigma above median to apply clipping.
 All values above (median + *ap_isoclip_iterations* x sigma) are removed from the isophote (float)

+#### Forced Photometry
+- ap_forced_pa_shift: global rotation to apply to all forced isophotes.
+Useful if the base image and the forced image are rotated relative to each other.
+Likely will also need to re-center the galaxy, which can be done by modifying *ap_new_pipeline_steps*.
+Default is zero. (float)

 #### Radial Profiles
 - ap_radialprofiles_nwedges: number of radial wedges to sample.
 Recommended choosing a power of 2 (int)
 - ap_radialprofiles_width: User set width of radial sampling in degrees.
 Default value is 15 degrees (float)